robert-hh/Micropython-Editor/README.md

 - Ctrl-K causes the cursor set to the matching bracket, if any.
 Pretty raw, not elegant.
 Brackets in comments and strings are counting as well.
-- On Copy the mark will be cleared, since it is assumed that the just copied lines will not be overwritten.
+- On Copy the highlight will be cleared, since it is assumed that the just copied lines will not be overwritten.
 - High level try/except catching internal errors (mostly coding errors)
 - Separate cpp options for including scroll optimization, replace or bracket